stellar-deprecated/docs/docs/Gateway-Guide.md

 This is an implementation guide for those who want to set up a gateway on the Stellar network.
 It assumes that the reader already understands how gateways work.
 To learn more about the concept of gateways, read [Introduction to Stellar Gateways](Introduction-Gateways.md).
 This guide will also be code heavy as it contains specific commands necessary to running a gateway.

-This guide might not covery everything necessary for running a gateway, but gateway operators should understand everything in this document.
+This guide might not cover everything necessary for running a gateway, but gateway operators should understand everything in this document.

 ## Cold and hot wallet organization - Bank Wallet Paradigm
-We recommend gateways to set up their cold and hot wallets using the "bank wallet paradigm".
+We recommend gateways to set up their cold and hot wallets using the bank wallet paradigm.
 There are other ways of organizing wallets but this one is preferred.

 A gateway does not need to use a cold wallet to operate, but doing so reduces security in the event of a security breach.